geky/ramrsbd/README.md

 Heavy math aside, there are a couple minor implementation tricks worth
 noting:

-1. Truncate the generator polynomial to `ecc_size`.
+1. Truncating the generator polynomial to `ecc_size`.

    When we expand the generator polynomial, it gives us a polynomial with $n+1$ terms, where $n$ is our `ecc_size`.
 This is a bit annoying